oopsmishap/rop-emporium/README.md

-# rop-emporium
+# ROP Emporium
-Solutions to the new Rop Emporium 2020 bins
+Solutions to the new ROP Emporium 2020 32bit and 64bit bins